dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 author: Dylan Cunliffe
 ---

-## 🚦 Overview
+## 🚦 Overview and Motivation

 Modern urban intersections are chaotic environments.
-My project aims to demonstrate how low-cost embedded systems can contribute to **safer, more intelligent intersections**.
+My project aims to demonstrate how low-cost embedded systems can contribute to **safer and more intelligent intersections**.

-I created a **real time intersection awareness system** using the NVIDIA Jetson Orin Nano, a live camera feed, YOLOv8 object detection, a pedestrian-style button, and a set of high-brightness LEDs acting as “awareness indicators.”
-When the system detects a vehicle approaching from the side, the LEDs activate to warn a crossing pedestrian.
-The user can also press a button to simulate “requesting to cross.”
+I created a **real time intersection awareness system** using the NVIDIA Jetson Orin Nano, a live camera feed from a usb webcam, the YOLOv8 object detection model, a push button for pedestrians, and a set of LED traffic lights.
+When the system detects a vehicle approaching from the side street, the camera picks it up, the yolo model detects a car, and a state machine triggers a cycle of the intersection.
+The user can also press a button to simulate a pedestrian requesting to cross.

-This prototype shows how computer vision and embedded hardware can work together to support **safer, more informed crossing decisions**, especially in complex or low-visibility areas.

-For this project, I designed and built a complete **smart intersection simulation** using:
+The materials used for this project are:

 - A **Jetson Orin Nano Super Dev Kit**
-- **YOLOv8 (ONNX)** real-time object detection
+- **YOLOv8** real-time object detection
 - **Push-button input** for pedestrian crossing
 - **LED traffic-light modules**
-- A **Python controller** that synchronizes everything using shared files and atomic writes
+- A **Python controller** that synchronizes everything using shared files

 ---

-## Background & Motivation

 ### Traditional Traffic Detection
 Most legacy traffic intersections rely on **inductive loop sensors** embedded in the road.
 These work by detecting disturbances in a magnetic field when a vehicle sits above the loop.
 While reliable, they come with significant downsides: